swapnali-34/QA-Portfolio/04-API-Testing/05-JSON.md

 # JSON

-JSON stands for **JavaScript Object Notation**.
+JSON stands for **JavaScript Object Notation** — the standard format APIs use to exchange data.

-It is commonly used to exchange data between clients and APIs.

 ---

 ## JSON Object

-Example:

 ```json
 {